 Sun Vainer, the Co-founder and CEO of R.S.L Negital Ltd, believes that a contract must be designed in a way that it protects your agency.
 He says, “The most important thing to keep in mind is that your contract needs to protect your agency.”

-“Make sure to include paragraphs that protect your agency from client’s business and revenue damages that can be caused by the service that you provide, also include a paragraph about refunds and money returns, at what circumstances is the client eligible for a refund?
+“Make sure to include paragraphs that protect your agency from client’s business and revenue damages that can be caused by the service that you provide.
+Also include a paragraph about refunds and money returns, at what circumstances is the client eligible for a refund?
 How much of the original deal is the refund?”

 “The second thing to keep in mind is that your contract can be used to raise your client’s confidence in closing the deal.
 Make sure to include paragraphs that give your client a way out of the contract, a refund paragraph and a commitment to the quality of your services.

-“Can the client make a down payment first before paying the full price?
-How long will it take you to complete the service?
-Can he receive a partial refund if the service is late?”
 He believes that the contract must include all the relevant details before it is sent to the client.

 4. Have a Clear Scope of Work

 Erin Austin, the founder of Erin Austin Law and The Contract Whisperer, has more than 25 years of experience in practicing law.
 He has worked on thousands of contracts, and his company provides strategic advice to clients on NDAs and agency contracts.